Frontline plc (FRO) Shares Down Despite Recent Market Volatility

-Frontline plc (NYSE: FRO)’s stock price has decreased by -9.96 compared to its previous closing price of 16.56.
-Despite this, the company has experienced a -10.61% fall in its stock price over the last five trading sessions.
+Frontline plc (NYSE: FRO)’s stock price has decreased by -3.43 compared to its previous closing price of 15.44. however, the company has experienced a -8.64% decrease in its stock price over the last five trading days.
 The Wall Street Journal reported on 04/07/22 that Frontline, Euronav Merge to Create Tanker Giant in $4.2 Billion Stock Deal

 Is It Worth Investing in Frontline plc (NYSE: FRO) Right Now?

-Frontline plc (NYSE: FRO) has a price-to-earnings ratio that is above its average at 6.92x. and a 36-month beta value of 0.27.
-Opinions on the stock are mixed, with 9 analysts rating it as a “buy,” 0 as “overweight,” 3 as “hold,” and 0 as “sell.”
+Frontline plc (NYSE: FRO) has a higher price-to-earnings ratio of 6.92x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.27.
+Analysts have mixed views on the stock, with 9 analysts rating it as a “buy,” 0 as “overweight,” 3 as “hold,” and 0 as “sell.”

 Click Here to Download the FREE Report.